seanyoungberg/ps-aws-cn-series-lab/README.md

 > &#10067; What is this public IP address associated with?

-- Expand `nginx-netshoot` Deployment to 100 replicas
+- Scale out the `nginx-netshoot` Deployment to 100 replicas

 ```
 kubectl scale deployment nginx-netshoot --replicas=100